- NAME: Janet Yellen

 Best Known For

-A leading American economist, Janet Yellen has served as vice chairman of the Federal Reserve Board of Governors since 2010.
-She was nominated by President Barack Obama to become the next chairman of Federal Reserve in 2013.
+A leading American economist, Janet Yellen served as vice chairman of the Federal Reserve Board of Governors since 2010 until becoming the first woman to become chair of the board in 2014.

 Think you know about Biography?